 The exam is great for life-long CIP experts and newbies who want to take that next step in their career.
 Moreover, it covers the entire CIP universe—so you know any GCIP certified personnel will be a well-rounded security professional with an understanding of compliance, technical aptitude, and all the various components to not just be compliant, but to be secure.

-The certification is accompanied by a course from SANS, the foremost leader in security training, which I also teach—ICS456: Essentials for NERC CIP (https://www.sans.org/course/essentials-for-nerc-critical-infrastructure-protection ).
-The course is not a prerequisite for taking the certification, but the amount of information we give you over 5 days (and 25 hands-on labs!) will definitely help out any one looking to prove themselves with the GCIP.
+The certification is accompanied by a course from SANS, the foremost leader in security training —ICS456: Essentials for NERC CIP (https://www.sans.org/course/essentials-for-nerc-critical-infrastructure-protection ).
+The course is not a prerequisite for taking the certification, but the amount of information you will be given over 5 days (and 25 hands-on labs!) will definitely help out any one looking to prove themselves with the GCIP.